tmtsoftware/csw/docs/src/main/services/event.md

 @@@ note
 Callbacks are not thread-safe on the JVM.
-If you are doing side effects/mutations inside the callback, you should ensure that it is done in a thread-safe way inside an actor.
-Here is an @github[example](/examples/src/main/scala/example/event/ConcurrencyInCallbacksExample.scala) of how it can be done.
-The example shown here is with the publish API, similar approach could be taken for subscribe APIs as well.
+If you need to do side effects/mutations, prefer using `subscribeActorRef` API.
 @@@